This awesome lego table was made from a repurposed dresser. Yes! One dresser netted two awesome kid storage project ideas!

 I thought about buying some dowel rods.
 NOT!
 My lego pieces are 1 3/4 inches across, on Amazon a 1 1/2 inch dowel rod 4 feet long is over $28.00.
 Mine?
 FREE!

 I dug around in my stash and found these crib spindles.
-I didn’t even have to measure.
-I cut them on the natural indentations on the spindles.
+Because of the way they’re made, I didn’t have to measure… I cut them on the natural indentations on the spindles.

 This is what I got!
 34 of them.

-I painted each of them using three different colors.
+I painted each of the lego table knobs using three different colors.

 I painted the drawer fronts to match, using Gorilla Wood Glue to attach the Lego nubs as knobs.
 After the glue dried, I used my nail gun to shoot a nail into each nub, then gave everything another quick coat of color.